wp-plugins/nextgen-facebook/readme.txt

 </ul></p>
 </blockquote>

-= Custom Contacts =
+= Custom Profile Contacts =

-NGFB provides <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles markup in schema.org JSON-LD format for Google Search and their <em>Knowledge Graph</em></a>.
-The author (Person) markup includes the author's website URL, their profile social sharing image, and all listed contact URLs from their user profile.
-The publisher (Organization) markup includes the website URL, a corporate logo, a default image, and the publisher Facebook, Google+, LinkedIn, Pinterest, and Twitter business pages.

-NGFB (Pro version) allows you to customize the field names, label, and add/remove the following contacts from the user profile page:
+NGFB (Pro version) allows you to customize the field names, label, and add / remove the following contacts from the user profile page:

 * AIM
 * Facebook URL